-Kate Miller is a community herbalist, herb grower, & Permaculture Design Teacher.
+Kate Miller is a community herbalist, biodynamic herb grower, & Permaculture Design Teacher.
 She is formally trained in the field of Permaculture Design & Herbal Medicine, with a focus on Dry-land Farming, Western Herbalism, Mountain Ecology, & Ethical Wildcrafting Practices.
-She is a Certified Herbalist from the Colorado School of Clinical Herbalism in Boulder, and graduated with honors from their Fundamentals and Advanced programs before going on to apprentice for an herbalist and holistic healthcare practitioner for a year.
+She is a Certified Herbalist from the Colorado School of Clinical Herbalism in Boulder, and graduated with honors from their Fundamentals and Advanced programs before going on to a year-long apprenticeship with an herbalist and holistic healthcare practitioner.

-Kate began her studies in herbal medicine and nutrition over a decade ago after a lifetime of dealing with chronic physical illness, including Lyme Disease, severe food allergies, & autoimmune issues.
-She is constantly exploring other modalities in alternative medicine including Ayurvedic medicine, Traditional Chinese Medicine, and Anthroposophical medicine.
-She works closely with several local acupuncturists and holistic healers to bring a collaborative discourse that bridges the gap between different healing traditions.
-Kate also attends conferences all over the country on topics in the herbal medicine field.
+Kate began her studies in herbal medicine and nutrition as a teenager to cope with chronic physical illness, including Lyme Disease, severe food allergies, & autoimmune issues.
+She is currently exploring how various modalities in alternative medicine, such as Ayurvedic, Western and Traditional Chinese Medicine complement Anthroposophical (Biodynamic) medicine.

-Kate believes in the magic that both food and herbs can bring into our daily lives and rituals.
-She is continually inspired by her students and clients, having witnessed the sense of empowerment that occurs when each of us realizes we carry the ancient and inherent wisdom of how to heal ourselves.
+She believes in the magic that both food and herbs can bring into our daily lives and rituals and is continually inspired and surprised by her students and clients; having witnessed countless times the sense of empowerment that occurs when each of us realizes we already carry the ancient and inherent wisdom of how to heal ourselves and grow our medicine.

-Kate is a healing foods advocate, utilizing whole organic foods and delicious culinary creations for whole body health.
-When she's not at the apothecary, you'll usually find her hiking with her dog, working in her herb garden, or recipe testing in her kitchen.
-She lives in a 100% off grid home just minutes away from the shop and cherishes the nurturing quiet and beauty of living in the woods at 8500ft.
+When she's not at the Alpine Botanicals Apothecary, you'll usually find her hiking with her husband and dog, working in her herb garden, or recipe testing edible and topical creations in her kitchen.
+She lives in a 100% off grid home just minutes away from her shop and cherishes the nurturing quiet and beauty of living on the edge the Rocky Mountain Wilderness at 8500ft.

 Kate has been interviewed on the Urban Farm Podcast.
 Listen here.